Brainscan

 Plot

-A lonely boy named Michael Brower (Edward Furlong) lives an isolated existence in his absent father's mansion.
+A lonely boy named Michael Brower lives an isolated existence in his absent father's mansion.
 Michael's mother was killed in a car accident, which also permanently injured his leg.
 From his bedroom window he spends his spare time watching his crush, a typical girl-next-door named Kimberly, who, unbeknownst to Michael, also feels the same way about him.
 A huge fan of horror films and video games, Michael's only friend is a similar-minded misfit named Kyle.
 They are members of a Horror Club at school, which the principal bans.
 Kyle tells Michael about a new, ultra-realistic game called Brainscan.
-Intrigued, Michael sends away for the first disc.
+Intrigued, Michael mail-orders the first disc.

 More details